Mission and Goals

 - To recognize the need for the support of clinical practice through the use of education, research, and service to the profession.

-- To respect and treat patients as an individuals, and without regard to race, color, sexual preference, socioeconomic status, political or religious affiliation, or athletic ability.
+- To respect and treat patients as individuals, and without regard to race/ethnicity, sexual preference, gender identity, socioeconomic status, political or religious affiliation, or athletic ability.